ros-navigation/navigation2/doc/tb3_tutorial/README.md

 After installing Ubuntu 18.04 and connecting it to the Internet, now it is time to install ROS2.
 You can do it by following the instructions below.

+There is a great change that the installation steps for ROS2 will change over time.
+You want to check the installation steps at [this link](https://index.ros.org/doc/ros2/Installation/Dashing/Linux-Development-Setup) first.
+If there is any difference, you should follow those steps instead.

 **Set Locale**

     sudo locale-gen en_US en_US.UTF-8